 Your LinkedIn profile photo is a great opportunity to convey your personal brand.
 This is why what you wear does matter.
 Since LinkedIn is a professional networking platform, make sure you are dressed according to your profession and personality or in a manner appropriate to your field in your photo.
-For instance, wear what you would typically wear in your workplace or a job interview.
+For instance, wear what you would typically wear in your workplace or for a job interview.

 It is imperative that you take your personal branding into account when choosing your outfit.
 If you want to convey your professional image, we suggest going for a suit and tie, collared shirts, semi-formal blouses, or dresses with sleeves.
 Dressing professionally also means avoiding revealing clothes, too much makeup or jewelry, and distracting hairstyles.
 These tips can help you represent the visual impression you want to give your audience in a professional setting.

 Your background is as important as your face in your profile photo.
 Choosing an image with an exciting background is okay, especially if it is relevant to your line of work.
 However, you must ensure that it is not too distracting or interesting that it shifts the attention away from your face.
 Remember, your face is the focal point of your profile photo so, make sure your background complements it.

 In most cases, it is recommended to use a soft or muted background.
 For example, you can use a wall with a minimal pattern or a backdrop with a plain, solid color.
 Avoid using an image with other people in the shot, bad lighting, or cluttered backgrounds if you don’t want your profile photo to look unprofessional.

 7) Use filters wisely